gabe-kai/EarthRing/docs/09-zone-system.md

 - Camera can be at negative positions (west of origin) when moving west
 - Zones are wrapped relative to the unwrapped camera position
 - This ensures zones render correctly even when camera is at negative positions

+#### Preview Coordinate Validation

+- **Issue**: At certain camera angles (especially when pointing straight down), coordinate normalization can sometimes wrap coordinates to the far side of the ring (e.g., `x: 264000023` instead of near the camera)
+- **Solution**: The preview system (`updatePreview` in `zone-editor.js`) validates coordinates before creating preview geometry:
+  - Calculates distance from camera for both start and end points
+  - If distance exceeds half the ring circumference (132,000,000m), coordinates are automatically wrapped back to the correct side
+  - This ensures previews always appear near the camera, regardless of camera angle
+- **Debug Toggle**: Enable detailed logging with `window.DEBUG_ZONE_PREVIEW = true` in the browser console to troubleshoot coordinate wrapping issues

 #### Zones Spanning Wrap Boundary